Thanhha456/my_first_repo/readme1.txt

-Welcome to My First Repo
+Welcome to My First Repo.
-Learning Git is going well so far
+Learning Git is going well so far.
 I added this line to the update_readme branch.
 It's cloudy outside today.
-Let's make a conflict
+Let's make a conflict.
-Make a conflicht
+Done.